Adelaide Dolphin Sanctuary: Dolphin population

 Two dolphin populations, resident and visiting, have been closely observed by Mike Bossley since the late 1980s.
-He conducts ongoing research within the Adelaide Dolphin Sanctuary through the not-for-profit organisation WDC (Whale & Dolphin Conservation).
+He conducts ongoing research within the Adelaide Dolphin Sanctuary through the not-for-profit organisation Whale and Dolphin Conservation.
 The dolphins are also observed and photographed informally by volunteer members of the Official Port River Dolphin Watch Facebook group and by tourists.
 The wild dolphins can be seen from the shore, from boats or kayaks and are an important tourist attraction.

 While dolphin deaths in the sanctuary have been recorded before (including two in 1998), a population decline became apparent between the late 2010s and early 2020s.

 Around 2013, it was estimated that around 40 dolphins could be easily spotted in the gulf waters, and 12 playing and feeding in the river.

 In 2015, a dolphin named Graze, first sighted in 1992 and since tracked, was found dead.
 A necropsy conducted by the South Australian Museum found four shotgun pellets in her body.
 She was not the first dolphin from the pod to have been shot.

 Between 2018 and 2019, 11 of the 13 calves born had died, with many of them hit by boats.
 Four dolphins were killed by boat strikes in 2018.
 All of the calves born in the summer of 2018-19 died.

 In 2019, a dolphin named Star ingested fishing gear and died after having hooks in his mouth for nearly three weeks.
 The director of AMWRRO, a marine wildlife rescue organisation based in Port Adelaide, said that bureaucratic processes contributed to the death of Star as he was not given authority to use his equipment and expertise in a timely manner.

 In October 2020, a male dolphin called Marianna died from blunt force trauma, most likely after collision with a boat.
 In 2021, a series of deaths and disappearances of dolphins from the sanctuary raised scientific and community concern about the future of the sanctuary's dolphin population.
 In August, a 12-year-old dolphin called Tallulah, was found dead, and two other dolphins, Doc and Twinkle, appeared to have disappeared.
 Twinkle had been rescued from entanglement on four prior occasions.